solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

     ![Using the Delta Table API to delete data based on a condition.](./media/delete-from-delta-table.png "Delta Table API deletion")

-8. **Performing an Upsert**: An *upsert* is a common operation in transactional systems.
+8. **Performing an Upsert**: An *upsert* is common in transactional systems.
 In this case, we merge an RDD containing values from 0 to 19 into `delta_table`, replacing matches (the values 5, 7, and 9) with -1.

     ![Performing an upsert with the Delta Lake API.](./media/delta-lake-upsert.png "Delta Lake API upsert")